FieryMewtwo/pokeblack/README.md

-# pokeblack
+# Pokémon: Black Version

-Disassembly of Pokemon Black for the Nintendo DS
+This is a disassembly of Pokemon Black Version for the Nintendo DS.

+It builds the following ROMs:

+pokeblack.nds